benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 If you're following along in the browser, simply open up the starter [code](https://svelte.dev/repl/75f705a8650f4851bd2e172456d6dfcc?version=3.15.0).
 If you're working locally, open up the `src` directory and we'll take a quick tour.

 `main.js` contains the renderer function for our app.
 This simply imports a top level component and inserts it into the DOM at the target we give it.
 In this case we're targeting the body.
-You can find the base html file at `public/index.html`.
+You can find the base HTML file at `public/index.html`.

 `App.svelte` is the container for our game.
 It imports the `Board` from `Board.svelte` and renders it down there on line 22.